 Whether you’re frying a chicken, cooking up some asparagus, or roasting a turkey, this Cuisinart toaster oven and air fryer performs really well when it comes to cooking.
 To carry out every cooking task, there are seven preset functions to select from, and the controls are easy to use.

 Because this air fryer offers so much to kitchen users in an all-in-one versatile package, the device is much larger than other air fryers reviewed on this list.
 But as expected, it does eliminate the need for other large appliances on your kitchen counter.

 If for any reason you happen not to be a fan of fanciful digital displays and touchscreens in a cooking appliance, the Cuisinart air fryer will certainly appeal to you.
 It keeps it old-fashioned in the best way, and is perfect for those who prefer manual controls and a traditional vibe.

-Philips Avance Collection Airfryer XXL HD9650 is the best air fryer with fat removal technology for a family of 3, 4 to 5.
+Philips Avance Collection Airfryer XXL HD9650 score highly in our test as the best air fryer with fat removal technology for a family of 3, 4 to 5.

 Brand: Philips | Model: XXL HD9650/96 | Power source: Electric | Power consumption: 2,225 watts | Capacity: 7 Quarts

 - Excellent cooking

 - Easy to clean and maintain

 - Don’t get too hot on the outside

 Things we dislike